Anviking/Chromatism/README.md

 ![](http://anviking.com/img/chromatism_black.png)

+## License
+MIT, see [LICENSE.txt](https://github.com/Anviking/Chromatism/blob/master/LICENSE.txt).
+If you develop Chromatism further, sharing your improvements are encouraged.

-How to add Chromatism to your application:
+## How to add Chromatism to your application:

 1. Drag and drop `Chromatism.xcodeproj` to your project.
 2. Add `Chromatism` as a target dependency and link to `libChromatism.a`